Tenterden: Lions Club of Tenterden

 Tenterden Lions Club was formed in 1958; its members serve the community by giving time to local needs and raising money for local, national and international good causes.
 In spring time each year the club plants crocus bulbs along the greens, and every December the club arranges for Father Christmas to travel around Tenterden and some of the local villages providing enjoyment, as well as collecting money to support various good causes.

 National Trust

 The National Trust holds regular lectures on a diverse range of subjects at the Junior School on Recreation Ground Road.

 Rotary Club of Tenterden

 The Rotary Club is very active, bringing together local business people in aid of a number of charitable causes.
 The club runs a number of events during the year.
-It meets twice a month.
+It meets twice a month in the evening.

 Royal British Legion

 The Royal British Legion branch in Tenterden has had great success in the annual poppy appeal, and is responsible, along with Tenterden Town Council, for the very moving (and well-attended) service at the War Memorial each year on Remembrance Sunday.